IronFoundry/if_release/README.md

 ```
 PS C:\IF_Install> .\ironfoundry-install.ps1 c:\temp\dea.yml <SomePassword>
 ```
+**NOTE**: *The names of the Iron Foundry services changed in commit ca791f2.
+If you are are running the install on a server running a previous version, you will have to manually cleanup the old services (IFDeaSvc and IFDeaDirSvc).*

 This will create a directory at C:\IronFoundry.
 Logs and other information will be created in this directory.
 The supplied DEA file will be modified and copied to the c:\IronFoundry\dea_ng\config folder.